Portfolio Requirements By Major

 ANIMATION

-Your portfolio should be built around an original idea for an animated short film, feature film, or TV show and should demonstrate deep engagement with the ways in which movement, performance, and expression play vital roles in visual storytelling.
+Your portfolio should convey a deep engagement with the ways in which movement, performance, and expression play vital roles in visual storytelling.

 • Story Pitch.
-A concise (1-2 sentence) synopsis of the original storyline that will be the basis of your portfolio.
+A concise (1-2 sentence) synopsis of a storyline that will be the basis of your portfolio.

 • Character designs.
-Design at least 3 characters central to your story pitch.
-Each character should be presented on a page of fully rendered drawings conveying the movements, expressions, attitudes and idiosyncrasies that express the character’s personality within the context of the storyline.
-Include reference images, inspiration, character development/exploration.
+Design at least 3 characters to your story.
+Each character should be presented on a page of fully rendered drawings conveying the movements, expressions, attitudes and idiosyncrasies that express the character’s personality.
+Include reference images and inspiration/mood boards.

-• Finished keyframes.
-Create at least 5 fully rendered illustrations that convey critical, narrative moments from your storyline, depicting your characters in dramatic moments throughout the story’s arc.
+• Story Beats.
+Create at least 5 illustrations that convey critical, narrative moments from your storyline, depicting your characters in dramatic moments throughout the story’s arc.

 • Animated Work.
-Studies/exercises, clips/scenes of animated projects you have created, or 1-2 short films.
-These do not need to be fully completed films, but can be shorter clips that show us how you use movement and performance to tell a story or convey a character.
+2D, 3D, or stop motion, and effects studies/exercises, clips/scenes of animated projects you have created, or 1-2 short films.
+These do not need to be fully completed films, but can be shorter clips that show us your exploration of movement and performance.
+This is essential to your animation portfolio.

 GAME DESIGN